The Leading Edge Workshops

 The goal of this module is to help set the stage for ongoing learning and organization development at Eastern Illinois University.
 A general discussion of the characteristics and skills of an effective supervisor are compared to participants own supervisory strengths and weaknesses based on responses to a self assessment tool.
 The Leading Edge program is explained and supervisors will formulate their personal objectives and goals for this program.
 The supervisors are introduced to the university's organization and discuss their role in the successful accomplishment of the university's mission. (mandatory)

 This module introduces specific university policies that deal with the management of resources.
 Specific topics include budget planning and execution and responsibilities for safeguarding university resources.
-This module is presented by representatives of Procurement, the Business Office, and Internal Auditing. (mandatory)
+This module is presented by representatives of Planning, Budget, and Institutional Research, Procurement, the Business Office, and Internal Auditing. (mandatory)

 Supervisors will start by defining leadership and discussing the characteristics of "quality leadership."
-They will also talk about the ways leaders can bring out the best in others, build commitment to goals and the importance of leading with integrity.
-The workshop will be interactive and lively and the participants will leave with their own personal plan for "quality leadership." (mandatory - this counts as two modules)
+Utilizing an assessment tool, they will also talk about the ways leaders can bring out the best in others, build commitment to goals and the importance of leading with integrity.
+The Team Building workshop will will be interactive and lively and the participants will leave with their own personal plan for "quality leadership" and being a part of a team. (mandatory - this counts as two modules)

 This module examines the supervisor’s responsibility in the discipline process (before, during and after).
 The workshop offers ways to communicate and work through discipline issues before they become a formal discipline process.
 "Collective bargaining" and the supervisor’s role in a collective bargaining environment is also discussed. (mandatory)